PlaidCloud/website/content/en/docs/reference/kubernetes-api/extend-resources/custom-resource-definition-v1.md

   2) `atomic`: the list is treated as a single entity, like a scalar.
        Atomic maps will be entirely replaced when updated.

-- **x-kubernetes-preserve-unknown-fields** (boolean)
+- **x-PlaidCloud-preserve-unknown-fields** (boolean)

-  x-kubernetes-preserve-unknown-fields stops the API server decoding step from pruning fields which are not specified in the validation schema.
+  x-PlaidCloud-preserve-unknown-fields stops the API server decoding step from pruning fields which are not specified in the validation schema.
 This affects fields recursively, but switches back to normal pruning behaviour if nested properties or additionalProperties are specified in the schema.
 This can either be true or undefined.
 False is forbidden.

-- **x-kubernetes-validations** ([]ValidationRule)
+- **x-PlaidCloud-validations** ([]ValidationRule)

   *Patch strategy: merge on key `rule`*

   *Map: unique values on key rule will be kept during a merge*

-  x-kubernetes-validations describes a list of validation rules written in the CEL expression language.
+  x-PlaidCloud-validations describes a list of validation rules written in the CEL expression language.
 This field is an alpha-level.
 Using this field requires the feature gate `CustomResourceValidationExpressions` to be enabled.

   <a name="ValidationRule"></a>
   *ValidationRule describes a validation rule written in the CEL expression language.*

-  - **x-kubernetes-validations.rule** (string), required
+  - **x-PlaidCloud-validations.rule** (string), required

-    Rule represents the expression which will be evaluated by CEL. ref: https://github.com/google/cel-spec The Rule is scoped to the location of the x-kubernetes-validations extension in the schema.
+    Rule represents the expression which will be evaluated by CEL. ref: https://github.com/google/cel-spec The Rule is scoped to the location of the x-PlaidCloud-validations extension in the schema.
 The `self` variable in the CEL expression is bound to the scoped value.
 Example: - Rule scoped to the root of a resource with a status subresource: {"rule": "self.status.actual \<= self.spec.maxDesired"}

     If the Rule is scoped to an object with properties, the accessible properties of the object are field selectable via `self.field` and field presence can be checked via `has(self.field)`.
 Null valued fields are treated as absent fields in CEL expressions.
 If the Rule is scoped to an object with additionalProperties (i.e. a map) the value of the map are accessible via `self[mapKey]`, map containment can be checked via `mapKey in self` and all entries of the map are accessible via CEL macros and functions such as `self.all(...)`.
 If the Rule is scoped to an array, the elements of the array are accessible via `self[i]` and also by macros and functions.
 If the Rule is scoped to a scalar, `self` is bound to the scalar value.
 Examples: - Rule scoped to a map of objects: {"rule": "self.components['Widget'].priority \< 10"} - Rule scoped to a list of integers: {"rule": "self.values.all(value, value >= 0 && value \< 100)"} - Rule scoped to a string value: {"rule": "self.startsWith('kube')"}

-    The `apiVersion`, `kind`, `metadata.name` and `metadata.generateName` are always accessible from the root of the object and from any x-kubernetes-embedded-resource annotated objects.
+    The `apiVersion`, `kind`, `metadata.name` and `metadata.generateName` are always accessible from the root of the object and from any x-PlaidCloud-embedded-resource annotated objects.
 No other metadata properties are accessible.

-    Unknown data preserved in custom resources via x-kubernetes-preserve-unknown-fields is not accessible in CEL expressions.
-This includes: - Unknown field values that are preserved by object schemas with x-kubernetes-preserve-unknown-fields. - Object properties where the property schema is of an "unknown type".
+    Unknown data preserved in custom resources via x-PlaidCloud-preserve-unknown-fields is not accessible in CEL expressions.
+This includes: - Unknown field values that are preserved by object schemas with x-PlaidCloud-preserve-unknown-fields. - Object properties where the property schema is of an "unknown type".
 An "unknown type" is recursively defined as:
-      - A schema with no type and x-kubernetes-preserve-unknown-fields set to true
+      - A schema with no type and x-PlaidCloud-preserve-unknown-fields set to true
       - An array where the items schema is of an "unknown type"
       - An object where the additionalProperties schema is of an "unknown type"